usernane/AJAXRequestJs/docs/README.md

   <li><b>onDisconnected</b>: An array that contains one or more callbacks which will be executed when there is no internet connection.</li>
   <li><b>afterAjax</b>: An array that contains one or more callbacks which will be executed after AJAX request is finishhed regrardless of status code.</li>
 </ul>
-Note that for callback arrays, they can be a single callback instead of an array as of version 1.1.1.
+<b>Note that for callback arrays, they can be a single callback instead of an array as of version 1.1.1.</b>

 # Constants
 | Name | Description |